onflow/cadence/docs/testing-framework.md

     return value < 0
 })

-// Use `expect` function to test a value agains tthe matcher.
+// Use `expect` function to test a value against the matcher.
 Test.expect(-15, isNegative)
 ```